ICCS 2022 Framework

 • Engagement

-• Explanation: Refers to students’ self-beliefs about their interest and capacity to engage, expectations of future civic action, past and present engagement, and their preparedness to participate in forms of civic protest and anticipated future political participation as adults.
+• Explanation: Referred to students’ self-beliefs about their interest and capacity to engage, expectations of future civic action, past and present engagement, and their preparedness to participate in forms of civic protest and anticipated future political participation as adults.

 • Subareas: